nodejs/mentorship/onboarding_docs/docs/SectionI/InitialApplicantFiltering.md

-# Step 6: Initial Applicant Filtering & Sorting (Week 6)
+# Step 6: Initial Applicant Filtering (Week 6)

 ## Motivation

 We have extra time while waiting for enough Applicants to complete the Initiative Application.
 Therefore we filter qualified applicants and sort by potential impact in the meantime.
 This avoids doing it all at once.

+## Creation of Filtering & Sorting Post

+When the position has been defined by the Working Group / Initiative, a post containing the filtering paramaters and sorting paramaters should be created within Slack.
+This will then be hyperlinked in the Assets Post where we keep our references to each mentee position.
 ## Filtering Procedure

 1. The MI defines the filtering criteria for the current Position.
 These criteria assertain that the candidates are qualified for the position on the most basic level.
 Their skills that will be of benefit to the working group or initiative are not being judged.
 These critera are then posted in the MI's Assets Note in Slack to be referenced during each round of filtering.